Headsets for health: can VR support mental health at work?

 Oct 14, 2020

 You’re on a deserted beach.
 The turquoise sea meets glistening white sand while palm trees sway to either side of you.
 All you can hear is the gentle lapping of waves and the occasional bird.
 You can almost feel the powdery sand between your toes…almost because, sadly, you are not actually on a tropical island.
-You’re on a work break wearing a high-tech Virtual Reality headset as part of your company’s wellness programme.
+You’re on a work break wearing a high-tech Virtual Reality headset as part of your company’s wellness program.

 When job stress hits, it’s time for a break.
 Some choose to go for a walk; others grab a coffee or indulge in a bit of office gossip.
 It’s all about switching off.
-A VR headset is a way to take this one step further and transport yourself to a computer-generated, interactive environment designed to promote relaxation, from a 360 degree safari to cascading waterfalls, all from the comfort of a “mood room” or your desk.
+A VR headset is a way to take this one step further and transport yourself to a computer-generated, interactive environment designed to promote relaxation, from a 360-degree safari to cascading waterfalls, all from the comfort of a “mood room” or your desk.